-19. Clawback Policy.
-RSUs awarded under this Agreement, respect to such RSUs, shall be subject to the Clawback Policy adopte any successor policy thereto, to the extent that at any relevant time Exwith its terms. dopted by the Committee on February 13, 2014, and IN WITNESS WHEREOF, MARRIOTT VACATIONS W Agreement to be signed by its Chief Human Resources Officer, effective MARRIOTT VACATIONS WORLDWIDE CORPORATION EMPLOYEE

-Chief Human Resources Officer
+respect to such RSUs, shall be subject to the Clawback Police any successor policy thereto, to the extent that at any relevant with its terms.
+IN WITNESS WHEREOF, MARRIOTT VACA Agreement to be signed by its Executive Vice President, Oate.
+TIONS WORLDWIDE CORPORATION has caused this Chief Human Resources Officer, effective as of the Grant MARRIOTT VACATIONS WORLDWIDE CORPORATION EMPLOYEE < <participant name="">&gt;&gt;</participant> Executive Vice President, Chief Human Resources Officer Signed Electronically